naturalis/mebioda/doc/week3/w3d5/bamm.md

 Phylogenetic Trees. _PLoS ONE_ **9**(2): e89543
 doi:[10.1371/journal.pone.0089543](https://doi.org/10.1371/journal.pone.0089543)

-"_[A method to] identify arbitrary numbers of time-varying diversification processes on phylogenies without specifying their locations in advance_"
+"_[A [toolkit](http://bamm-project.org/index.html) to] identify arbitrary numbers of time-varying diversification processes on phylogenies without specifying their locations in advance_"

 > Essentially an extension of BiSSE's algorithms but with potentially infinite processes
 > (as opposed to two in BiSSE, namely "in state 0" and "in state 1")